A field guide to LinkedIn intent signals

 These are the signals we like most. company_linkedin_url and company_followers collect the people who liked or commented on your own company’s posts.
 They already know who you are.
 The connection request lands warm.

 competitor_urls does the same, but on a competitor’s posts.
 Anyone engaging with a competitor’s content has, by definition, the budget and the problem.
 Meanwhile, influencer_profiles watches engagement on category influencers; useful when your ICP is shaped by thought-leader gravity (devtools, AI, design).
+When the invite goes out, the opener should cite the engagement that triggered it; we wrote a short guide on connection notes that get accepted if that part is what is hurting your numbers.

 The competitor-pain signal